-The three pillar system was introduced in 2000.193 A mandatory personal accounts system was introduced at the beginning of 2002.
+The three pillar system was introduced in 2000.190 A mandatory personal accounts system was introduced at the beginning of 2002.
 A system of voluntary pension schemes started operating in 2008.
-After retiring, pensioners can work under an individual work contract but in this case, the pensioner cannot collect both pension and salary, regardless of whether the person works at home or abroad.194 c) Is there a state-imposed mandatory retirement age(s)?
+Exceptions from this include some categories such as company stakeholders (executive members of boards of directors, members of managerial boards),191 judges and prosecutors, as well as university professors.
+Notably, a full time university professor in retirement can teach postgraduate studies and can work on a research project under conditions specified by the statute of the university or other independent higher education institution.192 c) Is there a state-imposed mandatory retirement age(s)?
 Please state whether this is generally applicable or only in respect of certain sectors, and if so please state which.
 Have there been recent changes in this respect or are any planned in the near future?